Options For People Who

 Don't Qualify For A Reverse Mortgage

-There are 4 options available to you that we'd like to outline in detail - as well as some other resources to help with each option:
+For people in this situation, there are 4 options available to you that we'd like to outline in detail - as well as some other resources to help with each option.
+We recommend option 4 - as it can be financially liberating - so please read through all your options.
+Here is a quick summary of the options we're going to be outlining in detail:

 Option 1 - Do Nothing

-We aren't going to spend a huge amount of time discussing this - since the fact you applied for a reverse mortgage means you are probably looking for some kind of improvement on your current situation.
+We aren't going to spend a huge amount of time discussing this - since the fact you applied for or considered a reverse mortgage in the first place means you are probably looking for some kind of improvement on your current situation.

 So let's move on to the other options...